constellation-daq/Constellation/docs/operator_guide/get_started/whatis.md

   of data produced by a given device.
 Constellation tries to avoid this term as much as possible, referring to *messages* when communication between nodes is concerned, and *data records* for any instrument data.

+Any node in a Constellation network has a well-defined *canonical name*, consisting if its type and a user-specified name, separated by a dot, and a *group name*.
+These parameters are used to discover other nodes, and to communicate with them.
+These names are interpreted case-insensitively.

 ## Components

 The Constellation framework knows three different types of components, namely *satellites*, *controllers* and *listeners*.